-- Events cannot interfere with night classes or other university scheduled events (including but not limited to events in SFA, Student Center, Intramural Sports, Athletic practices in Pepsi Center, etc.) residence hall quiet hours or residents living near campus.
-Scheduling office staff will be responsible for determining if an event interferes with classes or other scheduled events. - The event locations listed above are approved on a trial basis and may be adjusted in the future depending on scheduling of night classes and other considerations. - The Outdoor Event Locations & Guidelines document will be made available to Recognized Student Organizations through the UCA Scheduling Offices and at RSO training.
+- Events cannot interfere with night classes, other university scheduled events (including but not limited to events in SFA, Student Center, Intramural Sports, Athletic practices in the indoor practice center, etc.) residence hall quiet hours or residents living near campus.
+Scheduling office staff will be responsible for determining if an event interferes with classes or other scheduled events. - The event locations listed above are approved on a trial basis and may be adjusted in the future depending on scheduling of night classes and other considerations. - The Outdoor Event Locations & Guidelines document will be made available to Recognized Student Organizations through the UCA Scheduling Offices and on the RSO website.